cysouw/diathesis/text/c02_case.md

 ### Cognate objects

-There is a special construction available for many verbs to add an object that is a nominalisation of the verb itself, exemplified here in [@Next a,b].
+There is a special construction available for many verbs to add an object that is a nominalisation of the verb itself, exemplified here in [@next a,b].

 :::ex
 a.
 Er hat einen gesunden Schlaf geschlafen.